Frequently Asked Questions

 When will LuaTeX be ready?

 We went beta on schedule at TUG 2007 in San Diego and we a first formal release with mplib support will be launched at TUG in 2008 in Cork.
-At EuroTeX 2009 in Amsterdam we hope to present a stable version, which means: no fundamental changes to the TeX-Lua interfaces, but as we became more ambitious that was too optimistic.
+At EuroTeX 2009 in Amsterdam we hoped to present a stable version, which means: no fundamental changes to the TeX-Lua interfaces, but as we became more ambitious that was too optimistic.
 Because opening up TeX involved lots of changes to the original code base, it will take a while before the LuaTeX code will reach its final shape.
 The schedule is now more long term.
 Version 1.00 was considered stable, version 1.10 is a next step.
 If there will be a version 2.00 then it will be a lightweight version.
 We have some ideas but they're just that: ideas.